-Opinion on how effective they are at deterring burglaries is mixed, as is the evidence behind it.
+Motion lights might deter burglars, but there is no hard evidence supporting this.
 There is a widely held belief that a well-lit home implies people are occupying the home.
-According to ADT, they can, but only for a ‘small portion of potential burglaries’.
+According to ADT, they can deter but only for a ‘small portion of potential burglaries’.

 Where do you put motion sensor lights?

-Outdoors locations, like porches, driveways, and on the side of the home, are the most beneficial places.
-Inside the home can be a nuisance, but they can be useful in lighting up spaces that aren’t regularly occupied, like walk-in closets, garages, greenhouses, and basements.
+Outdoor locations like porches, driveways, and on the side of the home, are the most beneficial places to put motion sensor lights.
+They can also be useful for lighting up spaces that aren’t regularly occupied, like walk-in closets, garages, greenhouses, and basements.

 Do motion sensors use a lot of electricity?

 Most motion sensor lights available on the market make use of LED bulbs, which are widely considered more energy-efficient than regular bulbs.
-This helps to reduce the amount of electricity sensors use.
+This helps to reduce the amount of electricity the sensor uses as a whole.
 The cost/consumption is offset by the amount of money saved by having the lights off most of the time.
-Putting them in a place where you can expect regular, constant traffic is therefore not advisable.
+Putting them in a place where constant traffic is expected is therefore not advisable.

 How long do motion lights stay on?

-This is entirely dependent on the product itself.
-Many will feature customizable settings or different lighting options, so that you can adjust how long you want them to stay on for once they detect motion.
+How long motion lights stay on is entirely dependent on the product itself.
+Many feature customizable settings so that users can adjust how long they want them to stay on for once they initially detect motion.

 Does a motion light need a switch?

-No. Motion lights are ‘switched on’ by motion, which is generally detected through shifting infrared.
+No, motion lights do not need a switch.
+They are ‘switched on’ by motion, which is generally detected through shifting infrared.